southworkscom/BotBuilder-Samples/Node/core-DirectLineWebSockets/README.md

 ````

 Each conversation on the Direct Line channel must be explicitly started using the `client.Conversations.Conversations_StartConversation()` function.
-Check out the client's [app.js createConversation](DirectLineClient/app.js#L35-L51) function which creates a new conversation.
+Check out the client's following [function call](DirectLineClient/app.js#L35-L51) which creates a new conversation.

 ````JavaScript
 directLineClient.then(function (client) {